 In addition to the completed application form and as part of the compulsory admission procedure, you will be required to complete the intake assessment.

-Once we have received your application, we will invite you for the intake.
-You also receive details of the preparation you are required to do (an online Start intake assessment, a motivation letter, your CV and a video presentation) and information about the interview (Skype).
-At the end of the intake, you receive our binding study advice.
-In summary, the intake assessment comprises the following 5 steps.
+Once we have received your application, we will invite you for the additional entry requirements.
+You also receive details of the preparation you are required to do (an online Start assessment, a motivation letter, your CV and a video presentation) and information about the interview (Skype).
+At the end of the additional entry requirement you receive our binding study advice.
+In summary, the online Start assessment comprises the following 5 steps.

 Together we schedule the assessment, including the core component: the interview (Skype).
 Soon after the interview you receive our binding, personal study advice.
-The intake assessment is compulsory.
+The additional entry requirements is compulsory.
 Providing that the advice is positive and your entry requirements are approved, you are welcome to join the programme.
-If you receive negative advice, that means that we consider there to be insufficient match and you will not be allowed to start on the programme.
+If you receive negative advice, that means that we consider there to be insufficient match and you will not be allowed to start the programme.

-If you have any questions about the intake assessment of requirements, please contact our international office via the mail address mentioned above.
+If you have any questions about the additional entry requirements, please contact our international office via the mail address mentioned above.